XanNava/Levels.Unity_Bootstrap/README.md

 This script looks at your build settings for the location of the "Bootstrap" scene, and makes sure it is the first scene loaded when entering playmode.

-Note: Logs for the bootstrap SubsystemReg are put into a string builder so you can log them with a custom logging framework after (Like Unity.Logging/Serilog).